 Glastonbury secret sets 2022: Rumours and how find out who will play

-With just a few days to go before the festival’s rescheduled 50th anniversary, speculation has started about who might be filling the missing lineup slots.
+The festival’s 50th anniversary has officially kicked off, and speculation is rife about who might be filling the missing lineup slots.

 The 2022 schedule already includes huge names like Paul McCartney, Billie Eilish and Diana Ross, but there are still a few spaces left for some surprise performances.